Galway: Theatre

 Galway has a permanent Irish language theatre located in the city centre, Taibhdhearc na Gaillimhe, which was established in 1928 and has produced some of Ireland's most celebrated actors.
-The Druid Theatre Company has won international acclaim for its cutting-edge production and direction.
+The Druid Theatre Company is also based in the city.

 There are several theatres in the city, including Nuns Island Theatre, Bank of Ireland Theatre, Druid Lane Theatre, Black Box Theatre, and Town Hall Theatre (a modern art theatre established in 1995).

 Two of the most celebrated Irish actors of the 20th century, Siobhán McKenna and Peter O'Toole, have strong family connections with Galway.
 Other well-known actors include Mick Lally, Seán McGinley and Marie Mullen, all three of whom were founders of the Druid Theatre Company.
 Other actors with strong Galway connections are Pauline McLynn, (Shameless and Father Ted), Nora Jane Noone, and Aoife Mulholland.

 Garry Hynes, the first artistic director of Druid Theatre, was the first woman ever to win a Tony Award for direction.